Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Download_Center.md

 #### 0014 - 0019
 In these releases, support for multiple BMCUs and simultaneous BMCU/AMS use on the P-Series has been added.

-Possible issues : Motor driver chip AT8236 gets hot for no reason, same as original 0013, PID fine tuning by @XC is not in place for now, possible motor overheating and gear wear problems.
+Possible issues : Motor driver chip AT8236 gets hot for no reason, same as original 0013, PID fine tuning by `@XC` is not added for now, so possible motor overheating and gear wear problems .

 In the version 0019 : Fixed the issue that the BMCU could not switch the filament type under the new AMS protocol

 #### 0013-Plus-Color-Noise-Heat-Improve
-This version is @XC's secondary development version based on 0013, optimized the following:
+This version is `@XC`'s secondary development version based on 0013, optimized the following:
 - Improved the problem of motor heating
 - Optimized the PID parameters
 - Optimized the strength of biting consumables